WebexCC-SA/LAB-2857/docs/04-ai-agent-create.md

 ## Fine-tuning your AI Agent

 You can test how your AI Agent works before you add it to any Flow.
 Go back to the **AI Agent Studio**, select your Bot, Click on 💬 **Preview**, and start the conversation with 'Hi'.

+Appointments can be booked any day in the week, from 9AM to 5PM.

 Learning how Webex AI Agent work is a important section of this lab, spend some time testing what you built if you like.
 Here you have some examples: